 Slàinte!

-Now that you have an idea of what to pack for Ireland, examine your itinerary and start listing items you’ll need for your Irish vacation.
-Don’t over-think the packing list.
-Remember, traveling light is the best strategy.
-Ireland is a casual country so no need to dress for the Oscars while you’re there.
-Rather than stressing over your wardrobe, relax and have fun.
+Now that you have an idea of what to pack for Ireland, take a closer look at your itinerary and start matching your list to the experiences you’ve planned for your Irish vacation.
+Don’t overthink the packing list—after many trips to Ireland, I’ve found that traveling light is always the best strategy.
+Ireland is a casual country, so there’s no need to dress for the Oscars while you’re there.
+Rather than stressing over your wardrobe, focus on enjoying the journey, soaking in the scenery, and having fun along the way.

 Hey, Pinners!
 Pin This!